omniscale/imposm3/docs/mapping.rst

 ``webmerc_area``
 ^^^^^^^^^^^^^^^^

 Area of polygon geometries in m².
 This field only works for the webmercator projection (EPSG:3857).
-The latitude of the geometry is considered when calculating the area.
-This area is not precise, but a soccer field geometry at the equator should have roughly the same size as a soccer field in Svalbard.
+The latitude of the geometry is considered when calculating the area. `This area is not precise`.
+Polygons lower than 70° latitude should have a ``webmerc_area`` within ±20% of the true size.
+However, long polygons like a runway can exhibit a much larger error.

 ``hstore_tags``
 ^^^^^^^^^^^^^^^